Final sanding before paint.

 Steinar fully understood the advantages of rudders that could run aground without damage, but did not like the “messiness” of having them on the beams or the inside of the hulls.
 So, he applied some ‘lateral’ thinking and moved them sideways, to the outside of the hulls, but using the beams for support.
 This raised all sorts of problems, including mooring alongside, but after many brainstorming sessions with Rob, these problems have been overcome, at least as far as they can be without trying them full size.
 The blades are bidirectional shapes which makes installation much easier.
 They can be raised for balance or shallow water sailing.
 In the interests of simplicity and weight saving, the original wheel has been replaced with tillers.

-To further neaten the layout, Steinar has designed a catamaran tender.
-The hulls stow alongside the beams and act as fairings.
-There is a large box between the hulls which seperates the tramp from the cockpit.
+There is a large box between the hulls which seperates the Tender from the cockpit.
 This will double as lounging space and storage for anchors, fenders, surf board, windsurfer, etc.

 The windward hull has progressively shrunk as Steinar has eliminated superfluous space and amenities, resulting in a lighter, cheaper, faster boat.